-Last Updated on February 18, 2021 by Melissa S.
+Last Updated on August 5, 2021 by Melissa S.

 For those not in the UK, Center Parcs is an activity village set in acres of forest.
 There are several locations throughout the UK and Europe, and each feature a water park, a lake for watersports and boating; shops, restaurants, a spa as well as a wealth of indoor and outdoor activities for the whole family.

 Share the cost

 If you have young children, there is the added bonus that you could choose to babysit for each other on different nights and each couple enjoy some time out once the kids are in bed.

-2. Go out of Season
+Go out of Season

 Make use of the free activities

-4. Pick your activities wisely
+Pick your activities wisely

 Center Parcs offers a wealth of activities for the whole family which is one of the reasons it is so popular.
-However some of these activities can be over priced.
+However, some of these activities can be over priced.
 We try to find a balance of picking something we can enjoy together and something you can’t do elsewhere for a lot cheaper.

 Bowling is always popular with my family but at the cost of around £14 per person this is something you can easily do elsewhere for a lot less, whereas how many times do you get to zipwire over a lake or go clay pigeon shooting?
 (I have to say I haven’t done either or these things at Center Parcs but they are on offer and I’m sure you get my point!)

 Eating out at Center Parcs can be pricey but you have to weigh up if you are happy to eat in or enjoy a meal out for extra cost – it is a holiday after all!

 There is also an onsite takeaway catering in Chinese, Italian and Indian dishes, although we personally found it pricey and more like a supermarket dine in meal deal than a proper takeaway.
 I would rather spend the money on a meal out, or bring my own food and get the takeaway back at home!

 Things to bring to save money at Center Parcs:

-Food for planned meals
+- Food for planned meals

-Snacks – to avoid the pricey snack options.
+- Snacks – to avoid the pricey snack options.

-Own swimming towels (bathroom towels are provided) – I would imagine this is stating the obvious for most people but you can hire swimming towels, obviously bringing your own eliminates this cost.
+- Own swimming towels (bathroom towels are provided) – I would imagine this is stating the obvious for most people but you can hire swimming towels, obviously bringing your own eliminates this cost.

 - Own bikes if you plan to use them

-Bird food – this is on sale in the onsite shop but can be quite pricey.
+- Bird food – this is on sale in the onsite shop but can be quite pricey.
 It’s a good one to bring as the wildlife will literally flock to your door!

 So they are my tips to save money at Center Parcs – do you have any to add?
 Let me know in the comments!